SanderRonde/phpstan-vscode/README.md

 -   `phpstan.binPath` - path to the PHPStan binary (defaults to `${workspaceFolder}/vendor/bin/phpstan`)
 -   `phpstan.binCommand` - command that runs the PHPStan binary.
 Use this if, for example, PHPStan is already in your global path.
 If this is specified, it is used instead of `phpstan.binPath`.
 Unset by default.
 -   `phpstan.pro` - Enable PHPStan Pro support.
 Runs PHPStan Pro in the background and leaves watching to PHPStan while displaying any errors it catches in the editor.
 This requires a valid license.
 False by default.
+-   `phpstan.singleFileMode` - Whether to scan only the file that is being saved, instead of the whole project.
+This is not recommended since it busts the cache.
+Only use this if your computer can't handle a full-project scan

 ### Tuning

 -   `phpstan.options` - array of command line options to pass to PHPStan (defaults to `[]`)
 -   `phpstan.memoryLimit` - memory limit to use when running PHPStan (defaults to `1G`)
--   `phpstan.timeout` - timeout for checking single files after which the PHPStan process is killed in ms (defaults to 10000ms)
 -   `phpstan.projectTimeout` - timeout for checking the entire project after which the PHPStan process is killed in ms (defaults to 60000ms)
+-   `phpstan.timeout` - timeout for checking single files after which the PHPStan process is killed in ms (defaults to 10000ms).
+Only used if the `phpstan.singleFileMode` setting is enabled.
 -   `phpstan.suppressTimeoutMessage` - whether to disable the error message when the check times out (defaults to `false`)
 -   `phpstan.paths` - path mapping that allows for rewriting paths.
 Can be useful when developing inside a docker container or over SSH.
 Unset by default.
 Example for making the extension work in a docker container: `{ "/path/to/hostFolder": "/path/in/dockerContainer" }`
 -   `phpstan.ignoreErrors` - An array of regular expressions to ignore in error messages.
 If you find the PHPStan process erroring often because of a warning that can be ignored, put the warning in here and it'll be ignored in the future.